Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/README.md

 - __Social Spins page__

-This page provides information to the user about regular Social Spins which take place 4 timtes a week.
+This page provides information to the user about regular Social Spins which take place 4 times a week.
 Here, the user will discover the when and where as well as suitability of the ride to ensure each participant has an enjoyable ride.
-There is a form on this page for users to book their place on ride.
+There is a form on this page for users to book their place on a ride.

-### Features to add
+### Features for the future

-To be updated
+- A chat feature whereby customers can be directed to a chat function with one of our technicians to discuss any maintenance / servicing queries.
+- A gallery, illustrating the various scenic rides we offer.
+- Some animation features across the whole site once developers skill improves.

 ### Design